eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 The :code:`TypeKind` used to identify arrays is :code:`TK_ARRAY`.
 |TypeDescriptor-api| :code:`element_type` property must be set with the collection's type.
 Additionally, :code:`bound` property must be configured with the sequence containing the size of each dimension.
+Bound sequence must have at least one dimension and it is not allowed for any dimension to have size :code:`0`.

 |DynamicTypeBuilderFactory-api| exposes the function |DynamicTypeBuilderFactory::create_array_type| to
 facilitate the creation of this type.